AoLoadConfig()

 Arguments:

-The name of the configuration to load, or NULL to load the default configuration.
-See the function description for details about how this name maps to a pathname in the filesystem.
+- The name of the configuration to load, or NULL to load the default configuration.
+Refer to the function description for details about how this name maps to a pathname in the filesystem.

 Library:

 This function loads the configuration indicated by config_name.
-The configuration names the DLLs containing the interfaces that the application wants to use.
-The function adds these interfaces to the global list, and writes any interface settings into a structure at the location in cfg (if it's non-NULL).
+The configuration names the DLLs containing the interfaces that the application requires.
+The function adds these interfaces to the global list, and saves information necessary for AoUnloadConfig() to later unload them at the location that cfg points to (if it's non-NULL).

 Returns: